cisagov/Malcolm/README.md

 When the system boots for the first time, the Malcolm Docker images will load if the installer was built with pre-packaged installation files as described above.
 Wait for this operation to continue (the progress dialog will disappear when they have finished loading) before continuing the setup.

 Open a terminal (click the red terminal 🗔 icon next to the Debian swirl logo 🍥 menu button in the menu bar).
 At this point, setup is similar to the steps described in the [Quick start](#QuickStart) section.
-Navigate to the Malcolm directory (`cd ~/Malcolm`) and run [`auth_setup.sh`](#AuthSetup) to configure authentication.
+Navigate to the Malcolm directory (`cd ~/Malcolm`) and run [`auth_setup`](#AuthSetup) to configure authentication.
 If the ISO didn't have pre-packaged Malcolm images, or if you'd like to retrieve the latest updates, run `docker-compose pull`.
 Finalize your configuration by running `sudo python3 scripts/install.py -c` and follow the prompts as illustrated in the [installation example](#InstallationExample).

 Once Malcolm is configured, you can [start Malcolm](#Starting) via the command line or by clicking the circular yellow Malcolm icon in the menu bar.